mdn/content/files/en-us/web/api/rtcrtptransceiver/direction/index.md

 **`direction`** is a string which indicates the transceiver's preferred directionality.

-Its value must be one of the strings defined by the
+Its value must be one of the strings defined in the table below.
-{{domxref("RTCRtpTransceiverDirection")}} enumeration.

 The transceiver's _current_ direction is indicated by the
 {{domxref("RTCRtpTransceiver.currentDirection", "currentDirection")}} property.